casdoor/casdoor-python-vue-sdk-example/README.md

 Backend | casdoor-python-sdk | Python + Flask | https://github.com/casdoor/casdoor-python-vue-sdk-example/tree/master/flask

 ## Installation
-Casnode uses Casdoor to manage members.
+Example uses Casdoor to manage members.
 So you need to create an organization and an application for the example in a Casdoor instance.
 ### Necessary configuration

 #### Get the code